Cri4Key/PSAS-Vita-Noesis/README.md

 * Added support for emissive materials
 * Added support for normal, specular, emissive and opacity textures for the materials
 * Added support for CMDL files (static models)
+* Fixed the rig loader: now all the rigs from the CSKN models will be loaded correctly, fixing the vast majority of models from the game
+	* E.g. Fat Princess and Kratos facial bones; Sly Cooper, Kat, Ratchet tail bones are now set; Nariko, Kat, Dante, Zeus hair bones are now in place, and many more
 * Fixed "Tried to set offset beyond buffer size.", the most frequent error preventing the vast majority of the models from being displayed or extracted
 * Fixed "KeyError: 3", thrown by unhandled vertex data for a modest amount of models
 * Fixed another couple of errors thrown by few models, dealing with texture naming and more unhandled data